How To Choose The Best Pole Dancing Shoes

 One thing they do have going for them though is no need to mess around with the overlapping lip of sole at the front.

-If you have a narrow foot you might find Ellie shoes are ideal for you if Pleaser's come up too big, and if you would like to buy a pair you can check out the styles available at Spicy Legs.
+If you have a narrow foot you might find Ellie shoes are ideal for you if Pleaser's come up too big, and if you would like to buy a pair you can check out the styles available on Amazon.

 What Size Pleasers Do You Need?